-Balancing emotions - thoughts, attitudes and beliefs, impact our Qi flow and with balanced energy flow we can improve our health and well-being.
+Thoughts, attitudes and beliefs, impact our Qi flow.
+With balanced energy flow we can improve our health and well-being.

-Emotions have a huge impact on how we feel, how much enthusiasm and appetite we have for life, and how healthy we are in general.
+Emotions have impact on how we feel, how much enthusiasm and appetite we have for life, and how healthy we are in general.

-It may sound strange at first, but emotions instead of happening in the brain, happen in the body.
+It may sound strange at first, but emotions are directly connected to, and happen in the body.

 The word “passion” would convey the idea of mental suffering better than “emotion” also because it implies the idea of something that is “suffered”, something that we are subject to.

-Indeed, feelings such as sadness, fear, anger become causes of disease when they take over our mind, when we no longer possess them but they “possess” us.
+Indeed, feelings such as sadness, fear and anger become causes of disease when they take over our mind, and we no longer possess them but they “possess” us.